DBaffaleuf-Tac/CLANDESTIN.IO/README.md

 ![image](https://github.com/user-attachments/assets/fe8737a3-f322-4ff1-acc6-ccb40871d79d)

 Clandestinio is a python command-line tool to help pseudonymize data **in your test/dev/UAT environments**, on a per-table basis.
-It is based on generative AI to help identify which columns in the table can be considered sensitive as per the GDPR regulations, and find substitution for this data.
+It is based on generative AI to help identify which columns in the table can be considered sensitive as per the GDPR regulations, and eventually substitue data while preserving the semantic.

 # Disclaimer - Very important
 Pseudonymizing can be irreversible to your data.
 The location of the data to be pseudonymized is specified in a configuration file, but it is easy to make mistakes and point in the wrong direction.
 There is some protection built in the tool when run in interactive mode but it cannot prevent all user mistakes.